Yellow fever is a serious disease. You should be immunised against yellow fever before you travel to certain countries.

 For some people it can cause a flu-like illness from which they recover completely.
 However, for other people it causes symptoms of high temperature (fever), being sick (vomiting), yellowing of the skin or the whites of the eyes (jaundice) and bleeding.
 This is fatal in about 1 in 12 cases.
 There is no medicine that can destroy the virus, so treatment is to support the person medically whilst they fight the infection themself.

-Yellow fever occurs in certain countries of Africa and South America.
+Yellow fever occurs in certain countries of Africa and South and Central America.
 In the distant past it has been present in Europe and Asia but these parts of the world are currently free of yellow fever.

 Yellow fever is not transmitted directly from person to person; the mosquito is needed to carry the infection from one human to another.
 Therefore, whilst vaccination offers high protection against yellow fever infection, taking steps to avoid being bitten is also an important part of avoiding the disease.